shieldgenerator7/DnD-Stories/Wyl/Wyl Spell Recipes.md

 You can appear up to 0.3m taller and up to 10cm fatter or thicker.

+# Dispel Magic

+*100wyl ● 1AP ● 40m ● Instant ● Prime*

+End an ongoing spell, or make a magically imbued object no longer magically imbued.

+This ends enchantments.

+If the object was magically imbued as a result of being recently transformed, the transformation is reversed.

+If the object was magically imbued as a result of being recently conjured, the object is destroyed, and it vanishes in a poof of magic.

 # Fly

 *500wyl ● 1hr ● Touch ● Forever*